How can you become a fund accountant in Ireland?

 What are the necessary experience and qualifications needed?

-Ideally, professionals with an education in accounting, finance and/or business will be best suited to fund accountant positions.
 Employers generally prefer candidates with some relevant experience in the funds industry, with working knowledge of systems such as; Bloomberg, Reuters or InvestOne.
 Advanced MS Excel skills are also extremely beneficial.

 What are the required skills?